openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The RP MUST use the `authorization_endpoint` defined in Self-Issued OP Discovery Metadata to construct the request.
 Issuer identifier of the Self-Issued OP, or `iss` Claim in the ID Token, MUST be the issuer identifier specified in the Discovery Metadata.

+Note that an additional `i_am_siop` Claim MUST be included in the ID Token as a way for the RP to determine if the ID Token has been issued by the Self-Issued OP, when dynamic Self-Issued OpenID Provider discovery has been used.

 #### Choice of `authorization_endpoint` {#choice-of-authoriation-endpoint}

 As the `authorization_endpoint` of a Self-Issued OP, the use of Universal Links ot App Links is **RECOMMENDED** over the use of custom URI schemes.